QuarticCat/QuarticCat.github.io/content/posts/optimize-difftastic.en.md

               |      - F
 ```

-Or we can move the right pointer one node further, which means an insertion.
+Or we can move the right pointer by one node, which means an insertion.

 ```diff
 + - A